George Cecil Ives

-George Cecil Ives (1 October 1867 in Frankfurt, Germany – 4 June 1950 in Hampstead/Middlesex, Great Britain) was an English poet, writer, penal reformer and early homosexual law reform campaigner.
+George Cecil Ives (1 October 1867 – 4 June 1950) was an English poet, writer, penal reformer and early homosexual law reform campaigner.
+He was born in Frankfurt, as the illegitimate son of an English army officer.
+He was primarily raised by his paternal grandmother Emma Ives, a daughter of the 3rd Viscount Maynard.
+Ives met his birth mother only twice in his life.

 Life and career

+Early life and family

-Ives was the illegitimate son of Gordon Maynard Ives (1837–1907), an English army officer, and Jane Violet Tyler (1846–1936).
-He was brought up by his paternal grandmother, Emma Ives, with whom he lived between Bentworth in Hampshire and the South of France.
+Ives was born at Frankfurt, Kingdom of Prussia, in 1867, the illegitimate son of Gordon Maynard Ives (1837–1907), an English army officer, and Jane Violet Tyler (1846–1936).
+He was brought up by his paternal grandmother, Emma Ives, daughter of the 3rd Viscount Maynard, with whom he lived between Bentworth in Hampshire and Southern France.
 Ives met his birth mother only twice and had a fraught relationship with his father.

+Education at Magdalene College and 45 volumes of scrapbooks

 Ives was educated at home and at Magdalene College, Cambridge, where he started to amass 45 volumes of scrapbooks (between 1892 and 1949).
 These scrapbooks consist of clippings on topics such as murders, punishments, freaks, theories of crime and punishment, transvestism, psychology of gender, homosexuality, cricket scores, and letters he wrote to newspapers.

+Cricket player in the 1890s and 1900s

 His interest in cricket led him to play a single first-class cricket match for the Marylebone Cricket Club in 1902.
+He also played cricket with teams of fellow-writers, including J. M. Barrie's Allahakbarries team and the Authors Cricket Club.
+In the 1890s, he captained a team representing the Authors' Club, and his team played three fixtures at Lord's Cricket Ground; but in 1899 he resigned from the club after overhearing members making violent and prejudiced comments about 'the homosexuals.'

 Ives was a member of the Humanitarian League, a radical advocacy group, which operated between 1891 and 1919.

+Recruitment efforts

 Ives met Oscar Wilde at the Authors' Club in London in 1892.
 Ives was already working for the end of the “oppression” of homosexuals, what he called "the Cause."
 He hoped that Wilde would join "the Cause", but was disappointed.
 In 1893, Lord Alfred Douglas, with whom he had a brief affair, introduced Ives to several Oxford poets whom Ives also tried to recruit.

+Order of Chaeronea

 By 1897, Ives founded the Order of Chaeronea, a secret society for homosexuals which was named after the location of the battle where the Sacred Band of Thebes was finally annihilated in 338 BC.
 The society held occasional meetings in London and provided a venue for the Uranian poets and writers to meet each other and keep in touch.
 Members included Charles Kains Jackson, Samuel Elsworth Cottam, Montague Summers, and John Gambril Nicholson.

 The same year, Ives visited Edward Carpenter at Millthorpe.
 This marked the beginning of their friendship.